 St. Vincent de Paul Society thanks all of you that donated school supplies and money for our children in need in our community.
 We were able to fill and give out over 113 backpacks to excited children and thankful parents.
 Your generosity was overwhelming!
 We were also able to give boxes of sup plies to each of the local elementary schools in our area for other students that are in need.

 News and Upcoming Events

-Our next meeting is on Tuesday August 13 at 9:30 a.m. in Delaney Hall; new members or interested parties are always welcome to join us.
+Our next gathering is on Tuesday, October 8 at 9:30 a.m., at the South Coastal Library on Kent Avenue New members or interested parties are always welcome to join us.

 If you wish to to contribute to our work by a check, please make it out to the Society of St. Vincent de Paul, and mail it to the Society at P.O.
 Box 879, Ocean View, DE 19970.
 Alternatively, you may use one of the special St. Vincent envelopes (with the tan stripe), now available at the entrance to Church or in your bimonthly parish envelope package; and drop that envelope in any collection basket.

 If you, or someone you know, needs help with food, please visit the food pantry at Our Lady of Guadalupe Church on Thursday mornings between 8:30 and 10:30 AM; except for the second Thursday of each month when the pantry will be closed in the morning, but will open from 4:30 PM to 6:00 PM.
 Those who are seeking other services or assistance are welcome to present those needs at the pantry at that time, or they may simply call our hotline at (302) 236-9279.

 Thanks to all of our parishioners and other contributors who enable our outreach!!